 TLDR: The Tape delivered absolutely stunning sound for the 3 months and maybe 100 hours listening before the right earphone volume dropped significantly.
 The failure may be related to the slight suction effect caused by using better fitting tips.
 My original review is below.
+As far as I know the Shuoer Tape Pro uses the same drivers (in a different housing) so comments about how they fare long term welcomed (here or against my YouTube video below).

 Several reviewers have described these as having a V-shaped sound however I don’t experience the mid recession they describe.